 How do I improve my gut health?

 Clean up your diet.
 Remove gluten, refined sugars, seed oils and trans fats from your diet.
-Replace inflammatory foods with healing foods like fermented vegetables (i.e sauerkraut, kimchi), fermentable fibres (sweet potato, yam, yucca etc.), bone broth – a mineral-rich drink or stock or Kefir – a probiotic drink made from yoghurt and Kombucha – fermented tea drink that contains a number of different probiotic strains, organic enzymes, amino acids and vitamins.
+Replace inflammatory foods with healing foods like fermented vegetables (i.e sauerkraut, kimchi), fermentable fibres (sweet potato, yam, yucca etc.), bone broth – a mineral-rich drink or stock or Kefir – a probiotic drink made from yoghurt and Kombucha – fermented tea drink that contains a number of different bacterial strains, organic enzymes, amino acids and vitamins.
 Eat plenty of fresh fruit and vegetables.

 Treat any intestinal pathogens (such as parasites) that may be present.